-The eCigarette Compliance Program, aims to support pharmacists meet their regulatory requirements for vaping goods.
+The eCigarette Compliance Program aims to support pharmacists in meeting their regulatory requirements for vaping goods.
 It promotes compliance by providing ongoing tailored support, preventing unintentional breaches, and encouraging best practices to help pharmacists confidently meet their requirements.

 The eCigarette Compliance Team brings valuable firsthand experience as former community pharmacists providing practical support and guidance to help pharmacies strengthen their processes, clarify uncertainties, and feel confident in managing their regulatory responsibilities.

-To support pharmacies in maintaining legal and responsible practices regarding the supply of vaping goods, the eCigarette compliance team visit pharmacies across NSW.
-Understanding the busy environment of pharmacies, the team tries to keep visits quick, and adopts a flexible approach, pausing when needed to allow pharmacists to assist customers or address urgent matters.
-During these visits, the team works with pharmacists to assess, review and guide practices relating to the storage, sale and supply of vaping goods ensuring they align with Schedule 3 and Schedule 4 regulatory requirements.
+To support pharmacies in maintaining legal and responsible practices regarding the supply of vaping goods, the eCigarette Compliance Team visits pharmacies across NSW.
+Understanding the busy environment of pharmacies, the team tries to keep visits quick and adopts a flexible approach, pausing when needed to allow pharmacists to assist customers or address urgent matters.
+During these visits, the team works with pharmacists to assess, review and guide practices relating to the storage, sale and supply of vaping goods, ensuring they align with Schedule 3 and Schedule 4 regulatory requirements.

 Please be advised that the eCigarette Compliance Team will be visiting pharmacies in the following locations: